-Study of the institutions of government and their functions from the local level to the national with particular emphasis on the city, county, and state governments.
+Study of the institutions of government and their functions from the local level to the national with particular emphasis on the city, the local level to the national with particular emphasis on the city, county, and state governments.
 Examines in detail and on a comparative basis the United States and Texas Constitutions.